indranildeveloper/indranildeveloper-kepler.gl/examples/README.md

 - ### [Demo App][demo-app]

-  kepler.gl as a single page app, loading sample maps from remote url, saving map data to dropbox.
-This is also the source code of kepler.gl/#/demo.
+  indranildeveloper-kepler.gl as a single page app, loading sample maps from remote url, saving map data to dropbox.
+This is also the source code of indranildeveloper-kepler.gl/#/demo.

 - ### [Open Modal][open-modal]
-  Open kepler.gl in a modal.
+  Open indranildeveloper-kepler.gl in a modal.

 - ### [Custom Reducer][custom-reducer]
-  Customize kepler.gl reducer initial state, adding more actions using plugin.
+  Customize indranildeveloper-kepler.gl reducer initial state, adding more actions using plugin.

 - ### [umd client][umd-client]
-  A single html file loading kepler.gl
+  A single html file loading indranildeveloper-kepler.gl

 - ### [Replace UI Component][replace-component]
-  Example showing how to replace kepler.gl default ui components using `injectComponents` method.
+  Example showing how to replace indranildeveloper-kepler.gl default ui components using `injectComponents` method.

 - ### [Custom theme][custom-theme]
-  Customize kepler.gl theme by override default style properties.
+  Customize indranildeveloper-kepler.gl theme by override default style properties.

 - ### [Node App][node-app]
-  Embed Kepler.gl in a node/express/webpack application.
+  Embed indranildeveloper-kepler.gl in a node/express/webpack application.

 - ### [Custom map style][custom-map-style]

-  Demo how to use kepler.gl with other basemap services other than Mapbox.
+  Demo how to use indranildeveloper-kepler.gl with other basemap services other than Mapbox.
 [custom-reducer]: custom-reducer/README.md
 [demo-app]: demo-app/README.md
 [node-app]: node-app/README.md